The History of Turkish-Israeli Relations

 In May 2010 the most severe incident in the history of relations occurred.
 The Mavi Marmara which sailed as part of the Gaza Freedom Flotilla refused demands to halt and Israeli naval commandos raided the ship.
 Ten Turkish citizens were killed in the incident (nine died in action and the tenth died later on from his wounds).
 In March 2013, during U.S. President Barack Obama’s visit to Israel, Prime Minister Benjamin Netanyahu apologized to Erdoğan and in June 2016 a normalization agreement was signed between the two states including compensation for the families of the deceased in the Mavi Marmara incident.
 In December 2016 Israel’s Ambassador to Turkey, Eitan Na’eh, presented his credentials to President Recep Tayyip Erdoğan and in January 2017 Turkey’s Ambassador to Israel Kemal Ökem presented his credentials to President Reuven Rivlin, thus marking the renewal of full diplomatic relations.

 In May 2018 following the US decision to move its embassy in Israel from Tel Aviv to Jerusalem and events surrounding the “Great March of Return” in Gaza, Turkey withdrew its ambassador from Israel for consultations and instructed Israel to do the same.
-This led to a chain of reactions that has caused a situation in which there are no ambassadors and counsel generals in the respective countries.
-Despite this, in 2018 bilateral trade between the countries amounted to almost five billion dollars.
+This led to a chain of reactions that has caused a situation in which there were no ambassadors and counsel generals in the respective countries.